malteprinzler/joker/README.md

 ## 2D Inference with the pretrained 2D Prior on preprocessed data
 <img src='media/prior_examples.jpg' style="height:300px"></img>
+- You can check out our gradio demo by running `python demo/2d_prior_demo/app.py`.
+If you prefer scripts, follow the steps below.
 - make sure you have downloaded the pretrained model weights and the preprocessed samples following the installation instructions
 - check the configuration in `configs/prior/inference_2dprior.yaml` and set the paths according to your needs
 - run